mhatzl/wiki-repo-template/README.md

 This template is tailored to GitHub repositories, but the core concepts work for any project using a version control system.

+**Steps to adapt this template.**

+1. Add the wiki repository of your project repository as additional remote (checkout the [sync-wiki action](/.github/workflows/sync-wiki.yml) for more information)
+1. Change the link in [sync-wiki action](/.github/workflows/sync-wiki.yml) to point to your remote project wiki
+1. Adapt the Definition of Done in the [pull request template](/.github/pull_request_template.md)
+1. Adapt the existing markdown pages (see [template placeholders](#template-placeholders) for more details)

 ## Wiki Pages

 GitHub wiki only considers files, and ignores any hierarchy set via folders.